 Script Page of the Script Transformation Editor

 On the Script page of the Script Task Editor, you assign a unique name and a description for the Script task.
 You can also assign values for the following properties.

-In SQL Server 2008 Integration Services (SSIS), all scripts are precompiled.
+In SQL Server 2008 Integration Services (SSIS) and later versions, all scripts are precompiled.
 In previous versions, you specified whether scripts were precompiled by setting a Precompile property for the task.

 The Boolean value of the ValidateExternalMetadata property specifies whether the component should perform validation against external data sources at design time, or whether it should postpone validation until run time.
 By default, the value of this property is True; that is, the external metadata is validated both at design time and at run time.
 You may want to set the value of this property to False when an external data source is not available at design time: for example, when the package downloads the source or creates the destination only at run time.

 ReadOnlyVariables and ReadWriteVariables Properties